Storm chasing: Nature of and motivations for chasing

 Storm chasing is chiefly a recreational endeavor, with chasers usually giving their motives as photographing or video recording a storm, or for various personal reasons.
 These can include the beauty of the views afforded by the sky and land, the mystery of not knowing precisely what will unfold, the journey to an undetermined destination on the open road, intangible experiences such as feeling one with a much larger and more powerful natural world, the challenge of correctly forecasting and intercepting storms with optimal vantage points, and pure thrill seeking.
-Pecuniary interests and competition may also be components; in contrast, camaraderie is common.
+Some chasers do it for money or competition, although chasers typically work together as well.

 Although scientific work is sometimes cited as a goal, direct participation in such work is almost always impractical during the actual chase except for chasers collaborating in an organized university or government project.
 Many chasers also act as storm spotters, reporting their observations of hazardous weather to relevant authorities.
 These reports greatly benefit real-time warnings with ground truth information, as well as science as a whole by increasing the reliability of severe storm databases used in climatology and other research (which ultimately boosts forecast and warning skill).
 Additionally, many recreational chasers submit photos and videos to researchers as well as to the U.S. National Weather Service (NWS) for spotter training.

 Storm chasers are not generally paid to chase, with the exception of television media crews in certain television market areas, video stringers and photographers (freelancers mostly, but some staff), and researchers such as graduate meteorologists and professors.
 An increasing number sell storm videos and pictures and manage to make a profit.
 A few operate "chase tour" services, making storm chasing a recently developed form of niche tourism.
 Financial returns usually are relatively meager given the expenses of chasing, with most chasers spending more than they take in and very few making a living solely from chasing.
 Chasers are also generally limited by the duration of the season in which severe storms are most likely to develop, usually the local spring and/or summer.

 No degree or certification is required to be a storm chaser, and many chases are mounted independently by amateurs and enthusiasts without formal training.
 Local National Weather Service offices do hold storm spotter training classes, usually early in the spring.
 Some offices collaborate to produce severe weather workshops oriented toward operational meteorologists.

 Storm chasers come from a wide variety of occupational and socioeconomic backgrounds.
 Though a fair number are professional meteorologists, most storm chasers are from other occupational fields, which may include any number of professions that have little or nothing to do with meteorology.
 A relatively high proportion possess college degrees and a large number live in the central and southern United States.
-Many are lovers of nature with interests that also include flora, fauna, geology, volcanoes, aurora, meteors, eclipses, and astronomy.